auyongtingting/grant-disbursement-api/README.md

 ENV = 'dev'
 ```

-Step 6: Import csv files to test endpoints (For testing purposes)
+Step 6: Import csv files to test endpoints (For testing purposes).
-Proceed to pgAdmin 4 and locate database named 'grant_disbursement'.
+Please proceed to pgAdmin 4 and locate database named 'grant_disbursement'.
 Subsequently, proceed to the respective tables to upload csv files found in data folder.
 Do remember to check option for headers.

 ## Run application locally